-AP ENGLISH LITERATURE AND COMPOSITION (12 th Grade) 40 weeks 1 Credit Grade Level: 12 AP fee (\$96) Requirements: All students enrolling in AP English must mee entrance criteria.
+AP ENGLISH LITERATURE AND COMPOSITION (12th Grade) 40 weeks 1 Credit Grade Level: 12 AP fee (\$99) Requirements: All students enre entrance criteria olling in AP English must meet

 In an Advanced Placement course in English Literature and Composition, students are involved in both the study and practice of writing and the study of literature.
 They should learn to use the modes of discourse and to recognize the assumptions underlying various rhetorical strategies.
 Through speaking, listening, and reading, but chiefly through the experience of their own writing, students should become more aware of the resources of language: connotation, metaphor, irony, syntax, and tone.
 Students are required to take the AP English exam in May.